binghe/Acrobat-Actions/README.md

-# Actions, Custom Commands and Preflights for Adobe® Acrobat® Pro
+# Actions, Custom Commands and Preflights for Acrobat® Pro
 Chun Tian (binghe)

 Actions and Custom Commands for Adobe® Acrobat® Pro DC